Discretization, Uniform-in-Time Estimations and Approximation of Invariant Measures for Nonlinear Stochastic Differential Equations with Non-Uniform Dissipativity: Uniform-in-time error analysis

 \section{Uniform-in-time error analysis}

-This section focuses on the uniform-in-time $1/2$-order convergence rate of the error between the numerical solution $(X_k)_{k \geqslant 0}$, defined by (\ref{TEM}), and the exact solution $(x_t)_{t \geqslant 0}$.
-Furthermore, the $1/2$-order convergence rate of the numerical invariant measure $\mu_h$ in the $L^1$-Wasserstein distance is derived.
+This section is devoted to establishing the uniform-in-time \(1/2\)-order convergence rate of the numerical solution \((X_k)_{k\geqslant0}\), generated by the TEM scheme \eqref{TEM}, to the exact solution \((x_t)_{t\geqslant0}\) under a condition slightly stronger than the local Lipschitz continuity of the drift.
+Moreover, we derive the \(1/2\)-order convergence rate of the numerical invariant measure \(\mu_h\) to the underlying invariant measure \(\mu\) in the \(L^1\)-Wasserstein distance.
+We impose the following polynomial Lipschitz condition on the drift. \begin{assumption} There exist constants $L^*>0$ and $\ell>0$ such that for any $x, y\in\R^d$,